alyserecord/agricultural_yield/README.md

 To continue with the Cloves theme, I took a look at the price data I had for Cloves.
 Most of this information is from Sri Lanka which contributed some to the overall yield increase, but was not the primary driver.

 Although it may be increasing slightly over time there was not a strong correlation between the yield increase and the price, so I chose to not persue the price angle further given the time allotted for this project.

+## Compound annual growth rate
+As future analysis of the yield growth and how it compared across crops, I calculated the compound annual growth (CAGR) rate for global average yield per crop.

 ## Future work